Insurance

 If you are providing food, over and above basic tea and coffee, for five or more days in any five consecutive weeks, then the Food Premises (Registration) Regulations 1991 could be invoked.
 This means:

-• The local authority must be advised about any premises being used for storing, selling, distributing or preparing food.
+• The local authority must be advised about any premises being used for storing, selling, distributing, or preparing food.

 Registration requirements are complex.
 Whilst the majority of premises must have a registration, certain exemptions apply.
 One such exemption could be church hall premises.
 Enquirers should be directed to their Local Authority Environmental Health Officer.